dcaldwellphd/polaRized/README.md

 ## Overview

-This package makes it easy to apply various measures of attitude polarization across potentially many ordered ratings scales in complex survey data.
+This package makes it easy to apply various measures of attitude polarization to large numbers of ordered ratings scales in complex survey data.
 The two main functions are `polarize_assoc` and `polarize_distr`, which return key associational and distributional statistics, respectively.
 The package also introduces some extensions to